Kephson/php-fetch-mail/README.md

 > This script allows to fetch e-mails from a mailbox via PHP IMAP functions.
 > It reads the mails and write them to .eml-files and also writes the attachments if some exist.

+The following PHP extensions are needed to run the project:

+* ext-json
+* ext-simplexml
+* ext-imap
+* ext-mbstring
+* ext-iconv

+The installation with the package manager [Composer](https://getcomposer.org/) is recommended.

+Install it with **composer require ehaerer/php-fetch-mail**.

 ## 1 Features

 * Use it via commandline